Grace for Difficult Times

 God takes us beyond our easy walk and makes us desperate for help.
 By putting us in difficult places, God has us reach up to Him and see how great He is.
 God causes joy to rise up in our hearts and we give praise to Him.
 God is then being praised and our hearts abounding in His love.

-In a real sense Joseph didn't deserve all the bad treatment he got.
-He was persecuted by others for his righteous decisions.
-God, however, weaved into his life deeper plans than Joseph could ever see.
-They included both the greater plans for all His people as well as his own life.
+In a real sense, Joseph didn't deserve all the bad treatment.
+Others persecuted him for his righteous decisions.
+God, however, weaved deeper plans into his life than Joseph could ever see.
+They included the greater plans for all His people and his own life.
 God will not change in His love for us.
 His favor is upon us as we seek His face.
 We need the eyes of faith to know how constant and persevering His grace is toward us.
 This finely tuned grace became a glorious example of graciousness in the way he later treated his brothers after Jacob, his father, died.